mwpdx/ionx/README.md

 ionx CMS is designed for adult webmasters to quickly get their TGP/Tube sites up and running with minimal fuss.
+Follow these directions.